 Background and activities

-Albrektsen is employed as professor in medical statistic at Unit for Applied clinical research, the Medical Faculty, NTNU.
+Albrektsen is employed as professor in medical statistic at NTNU, the Faculty of Medicince and Public Health.
 Area of work relates to scientific research, teaching and supervision in medical statistics.

 Cand. scient. in statistic, signal- and dataanalysis (Title of thesis: 'Effect of misclassification in independent variable in logistic regression), Department of Mathematics, Faculty of Matematics and Natural science, University of Bergen, Norway (1989).

 Dr. philos., cancer epidemiology/medical statistics: 'Time-related effect of a pregnancy on the risk of female cancers: a prospective study of one million Norwegian women aged 20-56 year', Section for medical informatic and statistics, Faculty of Medicine, University of Bergen, Norway (1998).